fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

  Very often the bare _tsc_ command is set up in the project scripts for other scripts to use, so it is very common to see the  _tsc_ command set up within the project like this.

- Now we can init our tsconfig.json settings by running:
+ Now we can initialise our tsconfig.json settings by running:

 ```sh
  npm run tsc -- --init
 ```

- **Notice** the extra -- before the actual argument, arguments before the -- are interpreted for the command _npm_ abd after are for the command that is run throught the package.json scripts.
+ **Notice** the extra -- before the actual argument, arguments before the -- are interpreted for the command _npm_ and ones after are for the command that is run throught the package.json scripts.

 The created tsconfig.json contains a pretty big list of all of the possible configurations available to use with only a few uncommented ones.
-Studying the initial tsconfig.json file might be useful to find something you might be needing and it is completely okay to not delete the commented rows in the file just in case you might someday need to expand your configuration settings.
+Studying the initial tsconfig.json file might be useful for finding some configuration options you might need.
+It is also completely okay to keep the commented rows in the file just in case you might someday need to expand your configuration settings.

-Right now the preferred settings we want right now are the following:
+The preferred settings we want right now are the following:

 ```json
 {